 Marie was a member of the Research Excellence Framework 2014 (UK-wide assessment of university research quality) sub-panel for Sport & Exercise Sciences Leisure & Tourism and has recently been appointed as Chair of this sub-panel for REF2021.

-PhD Research with Professor Marie Murphy
+Research Opportunities with Professor Marie Murphy